penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-buildings-building-properties-distances-distance-properties-refbuilding.md

 engineInputGHCSchema#/properties/ghcData/properties/buildings/items/properties/distances/items/properties/refBuilding
 ```

-Identifier name of the other building that refer the distance.
+Identifier of the other building that refers to the distance.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |